JenniferPylko/openlore/cosmology/conduits/softlight/cyber-orgs/scintarch.md

 Like Softlight, Scintarch built [smart cities](../smart-cities.md) and [floating cities](../floating-cities.md).
 After the Moment War, Scintarch gained control of much of what was left of North America's eastern seaboard.

 As leverage against Softlight's proprietary approach, Scintarch focused on compatibility between systems.

+Scintarch bought New Millennium Weaponry (NMW) in 2103 after many years of cooperation to make their products compatible.